 Doing your own work and carefully citing the published writing of others is absolutely essential.
-You cannot cut and paste text from the internet or Wikipedia or the textbook or use an AI generator to pass off as your own writing.
+Plagiarism in this course includes cut/pasted text from the internet, Wikipedia or the textbook or using an AI text generator (such as ChatGPT) to pass off as your own writing.
 Please cite sources using correct Chicago Style footnotes in all cases.
 Plagiarized work or quiz cheating is an automatic zero on the assignment and may cause you to fail the class.
 I take such violations very seriously.
 Please familiarize yourself with and follow the University policy on Academic Honesty in the WSU Student Handbook.